palaklive/grapesjs-web-builder/docs/STYLES_GUIDE.md

 - Min Height (px, %, auto)

 **Best Practices:**
-- Use `max-width: 600px` for email containers
+- Use `max-width: 1200px` for web page containers
 - Use `%` for responsive elements
 - Use `auto` for content-based sizing